 Day 11-12: follow-up no.2

 But that’s just a suggestion, really.
 You can start with that frequency and see if it works for you — and adjust with time.
-I’d also encourage you to test what email copy and numbers of follow-ups are the most effective for you.
+I would also encourage you to test what email copy and numbers of follow-ups are the most effective for you.